 This is part of our series about CIA employees who have made the ultimate sacrifice.
 Here we will look at the lives of the men and women who have died while serving their country.

-Currently, there are 89 stars carved into the marble of the CIA Memorial Wall.
+Currently (as of 2015), there are 113 stars carved into the marble of the CIA Memorial Wall.
 The wall stands as a silent, simple memorial to those employees “who gave their lives in the service of their country.”
-The CIA has released the names of 54 employees; the names of the remaining 35 officers must remain secret, even in death.
+The CIA has released the names of 80 employees; the names of the remaining 33 officers must remain secret, even in death.

 A positive attitude is a quality that is admired in a person.
 This is one of many attributes that James (Jim) A. Rawlings brought to his career as a Central Intelligence Agency (CIA) logistics officer.
 In January 1975, Jim was on board a cargo plane that crashed over Vietnam.
 He was declared missing.
 A year later, the CIA issued a “presumptive determination” of death.